Fasticon1/robotf-ai-suite/README.md

 make comfyui-down
 ```

+**Warning ComfyUI will download several models on it'volumes:
+  OPENWEBUI_DATA_PATH:
+driver: local

-**Warning ComfyUI will download several models on it's first startup to support Image Generation See more info at [YanWenKun](https://github.com/YanWenKun/ComfyUI-Docker)
+s first startup to support Image Generation See more info at [YanWenKun](https://github.com/YanWenKun/ComfyUI-Docker)

 Visit `http://<your server ip>:8188` to see the ComfyUI Application